-Certainly, a facelift surgery can be a natural option for anyone who’s looking to subtly yet substantially alter the appearance of their face.
+Certainly, facelift surgery can be a natural option for anyone who’s looking to subtly yet substantially alter the appearance of their face.
 Before you schedule your procedure, though, it’s good to gain a clear understanding of what a facelift is, what issues it can address, and what the recovery process is like.

-The best way to gain knowledge about facelift procedures, and to determine whether it’s a good option for you, is to make an appointment with us.
+The best way to gain knowledge about facial procedures, and to determine whether it’s a good option for you, is to make an appointment with us.
 One of our providers will be pleased to provide you with a full, one-on-one consultation.

 In the meantime, here are some essential points about having a facelift performed.

 A facelift, also called a rhytidectomy, is a cosmetic procedure that’s meant to reshape the lower half of the face, providing a more youthful appearance.
 While the specific goal of a facelift can change from one patient to the next, it’s generally focused on the removal of excess skin, which can reduce sagging, jowling, wrinkles, fine lines, and more.

 We often recommend facelifts to individuals who are looking to rejuvenate the face, and specifically to get rid of sagging or extra skin, resulting in a more youthful, lifted appearance.

 Choosing to have a facelift surgery is a more serious step than opting for dermal fillers or injectables; it’s a little more invasive and comes with a greater recovery window, but it may also present you with more significant and long-lasting results.

 We think it’s good to consider a facelift if you’re ultimately looking to do any of the following:

 - Lift the corners of the mouth, lower face & neck

 - Reduce creases and fine lines, particularly between cheeks and lips